Curious George (TV series)

 Curious George is an American children's animated television series based on the children's book series of the same name for PBS Kids and a sequel series to the 2006 animated film Curious George.
-Frank Welker reprises his role from the film, while Jeff Bennett co-stars as the voice of "The Man with the Yellow Hat" (whose name is revealed in the film to be Ted Shackelford), replacing Will Ferrell.
-The show premiered on PBS Kids on September 4, 2006, not long after the film's release, and originally ended after nine seasons on April 1, 2015, before returning in 2018.
+Frank Welker reprises his role as the titular character from the film, while Jeff Bennett co-stars as the voice of "The Man with the Yellow Hat" (whose name is revealed in the film to be Ted Shackelford), replacing Will Ferrell.
+The show premiered on PBS Kids on September 4, 2006, around seven months after the film's release, and originally ended after nine seasons on April 1, 2015, before returning in 2018.
 Later seasons were released on Peacock, and the series concluded on March 17, 2022 after a total of 15 seasons.
 This is the second animated series from Imagine Entertainment, following 1999’s The PJs.

 Season 10 premiered on September 3, 2018 on Family Jr. in Canada.
 Seasons 10–13 debuted on NBCUniversal's streaming service Peacock in the United States when it launched in July 2020.
 Seasons 1–9 are available to stream for Peacock Premium subscribers since September 20, 2020, which is also available to stream on Hulu.
 Season 10 premiered on PBS on October 5 the same year.

 Curious George is a production of Universal 1440 Entertainment (Universal Studios Family Productions before 2013), Imagine Entertainment, and WGBH-TV (WGBH Kids) (before season 13), and animation production by Toon City in some seasons.
 From seasons 1–9, each episode has two animated segments per half hour episode, and a short live-action segment after each.
 The live-action shorts illustrate and explain various STEM concepts, and shows a class with kids engaging in experiments that demonstrate a concept within the previous episode's script.
 After the ninth season, the STEM featurettes were phased out.

 Premise

-Setting

-George and the Man with the Yellow Hat live in an apartment in the Big City.
-The actual name of the city is unknown but it has some similarities to New York City.
-However in the episode "Curious George Takes a Vacation", an airport worker mentions they are in Illinois, suggesting that the city is Chicago.
+George and the Man with the Yellow Hat live in an apartment in a big city.
 The Doorman of the building they live in keeps a pigeon coop on the roof and is the guardian of a dachshund dog named Hundley.
-The apartment is near Endless Park, the museum where Professor Wiseman works, the zoo, an Italian restaurant owned by Chef Pisghetti, a doughnut shop, Dulson's Toy Store, Mabel's Department Store (a parody of Macy's and its erstwhile competitor Gimbels), the supermarket, and the pet shop, which are recurring locations.
+The apartment is near Endless Park, the museum where Professor Wiseman works, the zoo, an Italian restaurant owned by Chef Pisghetti, that serves spaghetti and all kinds of pasta, a doughnut shop, Dulson's Toy Store, Mabel's Department Store (a portmanteau of Macy's and its erstwhile competitor Gimbels), the supermarket, and the pet shop, which are recurring locations.

-George and the Man frequently vacation in a small house in the country.
+The Man also owns a small house in the country which he and George live part time in.
 The house is near Lake Wanasinklake, a stream, and a river that flows past the city and to the ocean.
-George is friends there with farming neighbors Mr. and Mrs. Renkins, their five-year-old granddaughter Allie, the Quint Family, and the teenage paperboy, Bill.
+George is friends there with farmer neighbors Mr. and Mrs. Renkins, their five-year-old granddaughter Allie, the Quint family, and the teenage paperboy, Bill.